cloudControl/documentation/Add-on Documentation/Messaging & Mobile/SendGrid.md

-# Sendgrid
+# SendGrid

-Sendgrid's cloud-based email infrastructure relieves businesses of the cost and complexity of maintaining custom email systems.
+SendGrid's cloud-based email infrastructure relieves businesses of the cost and complexity of maintaining custom email systems.

-## Adding Sendgrid
+## Adding SendGrid

-The Sendgrid Add-on can be added to every deployment with:
+The SendGrid Add-on can be added to every deployment with:

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.add sendgrid.OPTION
 ~~~

-When added, Sendgrid automatically creates a new user account with your email adress.
-You can manage your sendgrid Add-on easily within the web console (go to the specific deployment and click the link "sendgrid.OPTION").
+When added, SendGrid automatically creates a new user account with your email adress.
+You can manage your SendGrid Add-on easily within the web console (go to the specific deployment and click the link "sendgrid.OPTION").

-## Upgrade Sendgrid
+## Upgrade SendGrid

-Upgrading to another version of Sendgrid is easily done:
+Upgrading to another version of SendGrid is easily done:

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.upgrade sendgrid.OPTION_OLD sendgrid.OPTION_NEW
 ~~~

-## Downgrade Sendgrid
+## Downgrade SendGrid

-Downgrading to another version of Sendgrid is easily done:
+Downgrading to another version of SendGrid is easily done:

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.downgrade sendgrid.OPTION_OLD sendgrid.OPTION_NEW
 ~~~

-## Removing Sendgrid
+## Removing SendGrid

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.remove sendgrid.OPTION